Moderna, largest biotech to go public, fails to impress in market debut

 Scientists have been touting using mRNA as medicine to tackle many hard-to-treat diseases, from cancer to infections to heart and kidney disorders.

-The IPO marks the third most highly valued venture capital exit in 2018, behind music streaming company Spotify Technology S.A.
-(SPOT.N) and data sharing and storage firm Dropbox Inc DBX.N, according to IPO expert Renaissance Capital.
+The IPO marks the third most highly valued venture capital exit in 2018, behind music streaming company Spotify Technology S.A. and data sharing and storage firm Dropbox Inc , according to IPO expert Renaissance Capital.

-Moderna has raised over $2.6 billion in total funding from collaborators and investors including drugmaker Merck & Co Inc (MRK.N) and British drugmaker AstraZeneca Plc (AZN.L).
+Moderna has raised over $2.6 billion in total funding from collaborators and investors including drugmaker Merck & Co Inc and British drugmaker AstraZeneca Plc.

 The company has also won grants from the Bill & Melinda Gates Foundation, the U.S. Defense Advanced Research Projects Agency (DARPA), and the U.S. Biomedical Advanced Research and Development Authority.